lhao03/lhao03.github.io/posts/courses/cpscmath/cpsc210.md

 tags: courses, CPSC
 ---

-*Difficulty Rating:* 4/10
+## Course Format
+The course is more of the traditional lecture format, vs CPSC 110 and CPSC 121.
+For the most part, you still have to watch pre-videos before class and answer pre-class questions, but during lecture you just sit and listen.
+There are also weekly labs, which I think are much simpler than the labs for CPSC 110.

+This is the first computer science course that has a large project associated with it.
+The project requirements aren't that hard, but anything becomes hard if you don't have enough time to do it, so I recommend that you start working on the project very early.

+## Importance of Course
+This course is all about Java, OOP, and design patterns.
+While UBC makes you take this course before co-op, I don't think many of the concepts are used in industry anymore.
+To be honest, I think this is the "least useful" course of my computer science degree thus far.

+## My Thoughts
-I found this course one of the easiest computer science courses I've taken so far as a computer science student.
-This course is all about Java, OOP, and design patterns!
-This is also the first course that has a large project associated with it.
-The project requirements aren't that hard, but anything becomes hard if you don't have enough time to do it.
-This course uses the same video platform that CPSC 110 did.
-I liked drawing out relationships between classes, objects, and methods to understand what was going on.
-I'm also currently a teaching assistant for this course, so hit me up if you are in this course and need help.
+This is the easiest computer science course I've ever taken.
+In terms of studying, I liked drawing out relationships between classes, objects, and methods to understand what was going on.
+I've also TAed for this course twice, so hit me up if you are in this course and need help.

-*Would I recommend?* Yes.

-*What I love about the course:* The content in this computer science course is super important to writing good code.
-Design patterns are also super cool to learn about (they are used a lot in Android development if you're interested in that.)